Common questions and answers

-No. Undeclared students can register for classes during the Registration period each term without completing the formal admissions process.
-Please note: Undeclared students are not eligible to receive federal financial aid through SCC.
+No. Visiting students can register for classes during the registration period each term without completing the formal admissions process.
+Please note: Visiting students are not eligible to receive federal financial aid through SCC.
 A student must be admitted to a program to be eligible for student aid.

 During Registration.
 Dates are listed on the registration page.

 Yes!
 To schedule an appointment contact the Career Advising Center on your campus.